Skip to the content.

 using namespace siddiqsoft;

-using namespace siddiqsoft::literals;
+using namespace siddiqsoft::splituri_literals;

 WinHttpRESTClient wrc("my-user-agent-string");